Para Español: Haga clic aquí

 A Parent Consent for Assessment and Program Placement must be obtained, signed and returned to the referring school.
 Recommendations must be supported by school records.
 The screening process and recommendation must be documented prior to obtaining the required parent consent and completing the referral.

-The referral must be screened and the recommendation to continue the identification process must be made by LAUSD school certificated personnel.
+Please Note: The referral must be screened and the recommendation to continue the identification process must be made by LAUSD school certificated personnel.